 Also you cost me relationships, you cost me letting others in by knowing and being known.
-You cost me countless hours meal planning, countless hours in the bathroom vomiting, you cost me the freedom to think and be and create and live.
-You have reduced me to a skeleton of myself and who God has created me to be.
+And you cost me countless hours meal planning, countless hours in the bathroom vomiting, you cost me the freedom to think and be and create and live.
+You’ve reduced me to a skeleton of myself and who God has created me to be.

 Fears Overcome Me

 I hate the way that you make me fear.
 Constantly worried someone will call me out, bring it up, notice.
 And I hate the way that you make me feel.
 Like a failure because I can never measure up to your standards.
 I can never eat a small enough amount, I can never work out enough, I can never take up as little space as you would like.
 And I can never be kind enough, funny enough, smart enough, interesting enough.

 I hate the way that you make promises you can’t keep.
 The way that you have stolen precious moments of joy and fun and celebration at dinner with friends with your constant anxiety about losing control.
 I hate the way that I trade living in God’s light for living with you in your darkness.
 And I hate the ways that you have made my dreams small.
 That you have tainted every good memory I have with the shadow of your presence.